ugorichie/BreezeAffair/README.md

     - npm install              //Apparently we also need to install NODE , but before this can work, make sure you have Node pre-installed in your device and it is accessible to the Terminal //
     - npm  run dev       // This line completes theinstallation process of all the required stack including BLADE / VITE etc for Breeze Front-End.

 5. After this is set, you then want to create a database system to be linked to your project, in this case-study, we make use of MySql Database.
+This is

 // Link the database created to your laravel project: head to the .env file